wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-creating-command.rst

 To add or edit parameters:

-1. Click the button in the "Value" column of the property table
+1. Click the button in the :guilabel:`Value` column of the property table
-2. Press the "Add Parameter" button to add a parameter
+2. Press the :guilabel:`Add Parameter` button to add a parameter
 3. A parameter that has just been added.
-The name defaults to "[change me]" and the type defaults to String.
+The name defaults to `[change me]` and the type defaults to String.
 The default name is invalid, so you will have to change it before exporting.
-Double click the "Name" cell to start changing the name.
-Double click the "Type" cell to select the type.
+Double click the :guilabel:`Name` cell to start changing the name.
+Double click the :guilabel:`Type` cell to select the type.
 4. Save and close button will save all changes and close the window.

 Rows can be reordered simply by dragging, and can be deleted by selecting them and pressing delete or backspace.